stonetao/oh-my-zsh/plugins/symfony2/README.md

 # Symfony2

-This plugin provides completion for [Symfony 2](https://symfony.com/), as well as aliases for frequent Symfony commands.
+This plugin provides completion for [symfony2](https://symfony.com/), as well as aliases for frequent composer commands.

-To use it add symfony2 to the plugins array in your zshrc file.
+To use it add composer to the plugins array in your zshrc file.

 ```bash
 plugins=(... symfony2)